 Data collected through a range of support services and activities is used anonymously to inform decision-making in government and private enterprises (including schools and other Education institutions) regarding the provision of effective supports for people who are living with ADHD.

-Foundation is free.
 Be at the forefront of our ADHD Foundation community and gain access to our evidence-based support system.
 We are continually upgrading the platform with new material, so you always have the most cutting-edge information.
-Click the membership button below to be taken to our membership page
+The membership button to the right will take you to our membership page

 Caring for those who learn and think differently can take time, energy and additional resources.

 Accurate advice and guidance on supporting your child to manage their difficulties is crucial to the overall wellbeing of the family.